chen23/f5-example-vpn-automation/README.md

 The `terraform` directory has tf files for creating a VPC with BIG-IP in an A/S deployment across AZ using the supported CFT from https://github.com/F5Networks/f5-aws-cloudformation/tree/master/supported/failover/across-net/via-api/3nic/existing-stack

+## What you'll need

+- Terraform
+- Docker
+- AWS CLI
+- F5 VPN CLI

+You will also need to accept the T&C of the BIG-IP in the AWS marketplace prior to running this example.

 ## Steps
 - Clone the repository & change working directory to vault
 ```